Fire Marshal and Fire Department Information

 The Fire Marshal’s Office is the arm of the fire service charged with fire prevention as well as education, inspections and investigations.
 The office also is headquarters for the township’s Emergency Management Agency.

-Jim Ortoleva is the current fire marshal, a position he has held for many years.
-He has two deputies who assist him in investigations and inspections and an assistant who works on grants and fire prevention.
+Jack Gresch is the current fire marshal.
+He has a deputy who assist him in investigations and inspections and an assistant who works on grants and fire prevention.

 Thanks to two recent federal grants, the township’s award-winning fire prevention and education program has been greatly enhanced.
 “Hazard House,” a table top model, is being used to teach children and adults about good fire safety practices.
 A Sparky the Fire Dog suit also has been purchased for use with children’s groups.
 Video materials and smoke detectors also are available to the public.